chivandikwa/gatsby-casper/src/content/how-you-do-something-is-how-you-do-everything.md

 - Are you putting off meetings and events because you are too busy?
 - Imagine a backlog of anything you must get done as a trashcan.
 Do you put off taking five minutes to empty the trashcan and ultimately must deal with a greater situation once the trash starts to spill over?

 If you don't do the “unimportant stuff” well, do not be surprised if you cease doing anything well at all.
 Once you tolerate mediocracy in one area you have simply tolerated it in all your doings, period.
-It really is all about doing the little things well and consistently.
+It is all about doing the little things well and consistently.
 Apply this in your work, personal life, and everything else in between to unlock great success and satisfaction.
 Of course, keep an eye on doing things well by avoiding cutting corners without necessarily aiming for perfectionism as that can easily burn you out.

 In closing recognize this, repetition makes habits!